b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/BoM Changes.md

 — [The Translation Miracle of the Book of Mormon](https://www.churchofjesuschrist.org/study/general-conference/1995/04/the-translation-miracle-of-the-book-of-mormon?lang=eng&id=p12#p12), Elder Robert K. Dellenbach Of the Seventy, General Conference April 1995

 Now...
-Maybe Elder Dellenbach and I have a different idea of the word "perfect".
+Maybe Elder Dellenbach and I have a different understanding of the word "perfect".
 But for two adjacent sentences to first acknowledge flaws, even if insignificant, and immediately after assert perfection... doesn't sit right with me.

 That discrepancy aside, calling the original manuscripts perfect makes me think that no further changes would be necessary.
 Is that unreasonable?